hyperledger-labs/hyperledger-labs.github.io/README.md

 5. Submit a Pull Request.

 The labs stewards will then review your proposal.
+Like sponsors, stewards do not have a responsibility beyond this; ongoing work like contributing code or reviews is not tied to their role as stewards.
+In reviewing the proposal, the stewards make sure that the proposal is cogent and novel (in conception, proposed execution, or interested community).

 ## Bringing in an existing repository